 High GI carbs vs Low GI carbs after exercise

-Consuming large amounts of high GI carbohydrates post-exercise increases insulin levels which can help to drive carbohydrates into muscles and may enhance the building of new muscle tissue.
-This is because insulin is an anabolic hormone — that is it encourages the building of new muscle tissue — and therefore increased post exercise insulin levels can have a positive impact on muscle protein synthesis.
+In addition, high GI carbohydrates increase insulin levels which can help to drive carbohydrates into muscles and may enhance the building of new muscle tissue.
+This is because insulin is an anabolic hormone — that is, it encourages the building of new muscle tissue — and therefore increased insulin levels can have a positive impact on muscle protein synthesis.

-To further enhance recovery endurance athletes should consider consuming whey protein or BCAAs (Branched Chain Amino Acids) along with initial recovery drink.
-This is supported by research which has demonstrated that the consumption of carbohydrate along with either protein (Goh et al., 2012; Ferguson-Stegall et al., 2011; Karp et al., 2006; Koopman et al., 2004;), or, BCAAs (Negro et al., 2008; Schena et al., 1992;) can be beneficial for post exercise recovery, rates of muscle protein synthesis, increase rates of glycogen replenishment and enhance subsequent exercise performance.
+To further enhance recovery, endurance athletes can consume whey protein, or BCAAs (Branched Chain Amino Acids).
+Research has showed that the consumption of carbohydrate along with either protein (Goh et al., 2012; Ferguson-Stegall et al., 2011; Karp et al., 2006; Koopman et al., 2004), or BCAAs (Negro et al., 2008; Schena et al., 1992) can improve post exercise recovery, rates of muscle protein synthesis, increase rates of glycogen replenishment and enhance subsequent exercise performance.

 - High intensity and prolonged aerobic exercise can lead to depleted muscle glycogen stores.

 - If we do not replace these stores, muscle breakdown will increase and recovery will be reduced.

 - Current recommendations for replenishing muscle glycogen stores are to consume 1-1.2g of carbohydrate per kg of bodyweight.

 - High GI carbs are considered more beneficial than low GI carbs.

 - The most convenient approach is to consume approximately 50-75g of carbs in a drink, immediately after exercise.
 Following prolonged exercise (>1.5 hour) a second dose may be consumed – normally around 90 minutes later.